High School Placement

 - offering ongoing one-on-one support to students and parents during the high school admissions process.

 The Woods prepares all students for the intellectual and social challenges at public, independent, and Catholic high schools.
-The Class of 2017 boasts an 100% acceptance rate to their first choice school and was awarded over $320,000 in merit based scholarships.
+The Class of 2020 celebrates acceptances to 15 different high schools and was awarded over $300,000 in merit based scholarships.

 - Connelly School of the Holy Child